 Everyone wants a piece of customer reviews.

 Why?
-Because they've eclipsed nearly other form of influence in terms of affecting what we buy and don't buy, with the exception of close family and friends and topical experts.
+Because they've eclipsed nearly all other forms of influence for what we buy and don't buy, with the exception of the influences from close family, friends and topical experts.
 People are flocking to review sites...and with good reason.

 For instance, a 2015 study by YouMoz found that online reviews affect 67.7% of purchasing decisions.
 More than half describe online reviews as a "fairly," "very," or "absolutely" important part of their decision-making process.